How to Check Your Summer EBT Balance

 Will Summer EBT benefits reload next summer automatically?

-Eligibility is re-determined each year based on school enrollment and meal benefit status.
-If your child remains enrolled in a participating school and continues to qualify for free or reduced-price meals, they will likely be auto-enrolled again the following summer.
-However, this is not guaranteed — check your state’s process each year.
+Eligibility is re-determined each year based on school enrollment and free/reduced-price meal status.
+If your child remains enrolled in a qualifying school and continues to meet eligibility requirements, they will likely be auto-enrolled again — but this isn’t guaranteed.
+You can use the Summer EBT eligibility guide to check your child’s status each year.

 Summary

-Checking your Summer EBT balance is simple — use your grocery receipt, the phone number on the back of your card, your state’s online EBT portal, or a balance inquiry at an ATM.
-Because Summer EBT arrives as a one-time lump sum rather than a monthly benefit, tracking your balance closely helps you plan purchases wisely and ensures you use every dollar before the expiration date.
+Checking your Summer EBT balance is straightforward: use your grocery receipt, the phone number on the back of your card, your state’s online EBT portal, or a balance inquiry at an ATM.
+Most states begin issuing 2026 Summer EBT benefits between May and July 2026, with Colorado among the earliest (end of May) and Pennsylvania among the latest (mid-August).
+Because Summer EBT is a one-time lump sum — not a monthly benefit — tracking your balance carefully and spending before the 122-day expiration window ensures you get full value from every dollar.